bclover/real-world-functional-programming-book/gitbook/part10/stubs_and_mocks.md

 })
 ```

 Has a return value, no need to check before and after for side effects.
+You'll do this a lot in UI frameworks where you're trying to see "if the UI updated after I set data".

 ### Pre-programmed Assertions

+[jwarden 3.10.2019] TODO/FIXME: TypeScript is unnecessary here and the examples are verbose.
+I know mocks are verbose, but try harder.

 Traditionally, mocks are known for pre-programmed assertions.
 You use them in this way to ensure things are being used as expected... if not, fail the test.
 Instead of testing how something was used, like a spy, you make your assertions before you even call your object under test.
 Let's OOP-i-fy our names parser using [TypeScript](https://www.typescriptlang.org/docs/handbook/classes.html) so we can enforce public/private properties and methods: